 40% of Twitter users have made a purchase based on an influencer tweet, and 49% of users say they rely on recommendations from influencers.
 That’s not an insignificant number—so, depending on your brand and the audience you’re trying to target, influencer marketing might be a worthwhile strategy to try.

 And the best part?
 You don’t need an influencer with millions of followers in order to make an impact.
 Micro-influencers—Twitter users with smaller but engaged followers—can be just as (if not more) effective than the Kylie Jenners of the world.

-Do a quick #hashtag search to find the active voices in your industry—and then engage those influencers to get them on board with your brand.
+Do a quick #hashtag search, or use tools like Hashtagify, to find the active voices in your industry—and then engage those influencers to get them on board with your brand.
 In many cases, a single tweet from a relevant influencer can do more for your brand than an entire ad campaign!

 Get out there and tweet your way to success!